Hareem-Sadiq/git_practice/README.md

 # git_practice
-This repo is just for practice
+This repo is just for practice.
+Making some changes to this file